Click here to enable the accessibility widget for this website (Can also be opened using the Alt+9 Key)

 Discover the Collections — Drop into the Keeneland galleries for expert-led talks on Daniel Boone, the Burgoyne Cannon, and the Weight of Old Glory.
 Explore A Kentucky Journey and the Civil War Governors of Kentucky exhibitions with special tours running throughout the day.

-Fun for the Whole Family — Head to the Cralle Day Garden for kids' activities, historic games, giant checkers, Jenga, and cornhole — plus free hot dogs while supplies last!
+Fun for the Whole Family — Head to the Cralle Day Garden for dancing lessons with the Capital City Historic Dancers, kids' activities, historic games, giant checkers, Jenga, and cornhole.
 Collect stamps in your Hands on History Passport while enjoying a myriad of activities in both galleries and Commonwealth Hall.

-Step Back in Time — Sign a replica of the Declaration of Independence with quill and ink, watch KY Corp of Longriflemen firing demonstrations, and experience living history through Chautauqua performances featuring Henry Clay, Charlotte Dupuy, Abraham Lincoln, and Loretta Lynn.
+Step Back in Time — Join us on the Old State Capitol Lawn to watch KY Corp of Longriflemen firing demonstrations and enjoy a free hot dog while supplies last!
+Experience living history through Chautauqua performances featuring Henry Clay, Charlotte Dupuy, Abraham Lincoln, and Loretta Lynn.
+Chautauqua programs are funded in part by Kentucky Humanities and the National Endowment for the Humanities.

-End the Day with a Bang — The evening culminates in an unforgettable celebration on the Old State Capitol grounds.
-Enjoy bluegrass from Kentucky Blue, followed by a mainstage performance by Walker Montgomery.
+End the Day with a Bang — The evening culminates in an unforgettable celebration on the Capital Plaza Hotel Green Space.
+First, enjoy a mainstage performance by Walker Montgomery.
 The night closes with a stirring program featuring The Louisville Orchestra.
 Dr. Everett McCorvey will sing the National Anthem and "America the Beautiful," and Ben Sollee will perform "My Old Kentucky Home."
 Governor Andy Beshear will give welcoming remarks, followed by orchestral selections and a grand fireworks finale set to music.

 All daytime activities are free and open to the public.
 EVENT LINEUP SUBJECT TO CHANGE.
-Events take place across the KHS Campus, including the Martin F. Schmidt Research Library, Commonwealth Hall, Cralle Day Garden, the Keeneland Gallery, Old State Capitol, and Downtown Frankfort, 10:00 am – 10:00 pm.
+Events take place across the KHS Campus and the Capital Plaza Hotel Green Space in Downtown Frankfort, 10:00 am – 10:00 pm.

 Schedule of Events